A delicious and filling banana malt loaf recipe that's easy to make and will keep little tummies full up. Great for lunch boxes or afternoon tea.

-I’ve wanted to have a go at making malt loaf for ages.
-A sticky, gooey cake that fills up little tummies without being unhealthy, malt loaf is the perfect snack (although just don't let them eat it too close to tea time!).
-Because it's so chewy it takes a while to eat - good for passing a bit of time on a long bus ride - and is a great lunchbox filler as well.
+In fact, malt loaf is the perfect snack (although just don't let kids eat it too close to dinner time as it's pretty filling).
+Because it's so chewy it takes a while to eat - good for passing a bit of time on a long bus ride - and it's a great lunchbox filler as well.

 The result?
 A really sticky cake that the kids devoured, much lighter than the malt loaf you get in a packet, but that seems to last forever nonetheless.